HEIG-VD-WEB/web-course/docs/tutorials/create-a-todo-list-in-php/index.md

 1. Redirect to remove the 'remove' parameter from the URL.
 2. Exit the script to prevent the rest of the page from loading.

+## Conclusion

+You have created a simple To Do list in PHP.

 ## Sources

 - [ChatGPT](https://chat.openai.com/){:target="_blank"}